-Fleeing Myanmar policemen defy army order to kill protesters
+Fleeing Myanmar police: We defied orders to kill protesters

-MIZORAM, India (AP) — A group of Myanmar policemen recounted their escape to India after defying the Myanmar army’s orders to shoot people who oppose the Feb.
-1 coup in the southeast Asian country.
+MIZORAM, India (AP) — A group of police officers who defied the Myanmar army’s orders to shoot opponents of the coup recounted their experience after they escaped to India.
 While speaking, they raised a three-finger salute — a symbol of resistance to Myanmar’s military rulers.

-“We cannot hurt our people, that’s why we came to Mizoram,” said one of the policemen, who hails from the northwestern town of Tedim.
-Mizoram is a state in India’s northeast, and shares a border with Bangladesh and Myanmar.
+“We cannot hurt our people, that’s why we came to Mizoram,” said one of the men, who hails from the northwestern town of Tedim.
+Mizoram state in India’s northeast shares a border with Bangladesh and Myanmar.

-After the army coup, the policemen were ordered to “shoot people and not just the people, we were told to shoot our own family if they are not on the side of the army,” he said.
-The Associated Press has not been able to independently verify these claims.
+After the army coup, the police were ordered to “shoot people and not just the people, we were told to shoot our own family if they are not on the side of the army,” he said.
+The Associated Press has not been able to independently verify their claims, though images and accounts of the security forces’ crackdown inside Myanmar have shown intensifying violence against civilians.

 Indian villagers in Mizoram have given shelter to 34 police personnel and one firefighter who crossed into India over the last two weeks.
 They spoke to an AP photojournalist on condition of anonymity because of fears of retribution against family members still in Myanmar.